USAA Bank mortgage review

 - Specialized help for military members.
 USAA offers VA loans, insurance, investments and bank accounts to qualifying military members, veterans and family.

 - Members only.
-Loans with USAA are only available to former and current members of the military and their families.
+Mortgages with USAA are only available to former and current members of the military and their families.

 What is USAA?

-Founded in 1922, USAA offers loans, banking products, investments and insurance to the military and their families.
+Founded in 1922 in San Antonio, Texas, USAA offers loans and mortgages, banking products, investments and insurance to more than 13 million former and current military members and their families.

 Peter Carleton is a writer that covers banking and investing, breaking down what you need to know about where you put your money.
 When Peter's not thinking about cutting-edge banking apps and robo-advisors, he runs a creative agency and spends his spare time cooking or reading.